Adventure Charters

 shiny.
 Even better, if it gets scratched up, it stays the same

-shiny lead color, unlike painted jigheads.
-Occaisionally smaller
+shiny lead color, unlike painted jig heads.
+Occasionally smaller

 or larger jig heads are used, but I find most anglers can’t properly

-feel anything much less than 1 ounce in weight.
-Also we will
+feel anything much less than 3/4 ounce in weight.
+We will

 sometimes use darter or arrowhead jigs, in green or white.